akalakaco/akalaka.github.io/_posts/2022-05-16-self-care-first-line-defense-mental-health.md

 ---
 AKALAKA welcomes all siblings to join us on <b>Saturday, May 21, 2022 at 6:00pm ET / 3:00pm PT</b> for our Seminar with Adam Snir, AMFT, MS, MA, a sibling and therapist:
 ### Mind Over Matter: Professional Mental Health Support for Adult Siblings
 This is an informative conversation  about Mental Health Support for Adult Siblings, why it’s important for us to have professionals like Adam, but also why it’s important that we also maintain personal relationships like we’re building in AKALAKA for the lifelong journey.
-PLUS: Eligible siblings get special discounts on 1:1 and group sessions with Adam!
+PLUS: Eligible siblings get special discounts on 1:1 and peer support group sessions facilitated by Adam!

 <a href = "/join">Click here to join, get your ticket to the event and all our other member benefits.</a>